 When you have decided to seek treatment for the pain, tension, and damage that bruxism can cause, you will begin with a consultation with Dr. Katz.
 Together, you will discuss the type of pain you are experiencing and the individualized treatment plan that is right for you.
 In the days before your Botox treatment appointment, it is recommended that you stop taking blood thinners to reduce the risk of side effects from the procedure such as bruising and swelling.

 When you arrive for your appointment, Dr. Katz may begin by applying a numbing agent to the injection site to help to reduce potential discomfort.
 Most patients feel minimal discomfort during the procedure due to Dr. Katz’s gentle and experienced hand.
 After preparing the injection site, Dr. Katz will use a tiny 32 gauge needle to inject the Botox through the cheek into the masseter or temporalis muscle.
 Injections will typically be made on each side of the face.
 When the botulinum toxin is injected, it blocks the signals that tell the muscles to contract.
-This then prevents jaw clenching from occurring, reducing tension, douleur, soreness, and other symptoms such as damage to teeth and gums.
+This then prevents jaw clenching from occurring, reducing tension, dor, soreness, and other symptoms such as damage to teeth and gums.
 Following the injection treatment, you can return right away to your regularly scheduled activities.

 Aftercare for Botox for bruxism

 Botox is a non-invasive bruxism treatment, which means that there is no recovery or downtime necessary following the procedure.
 You can go back to your regular activities immediately following the treatment.
-Plus loin, while Botox treatment is extremely effective in relaxing the facial muscles, it does not limit any regular facial movement like chewing or making facial expressions.
+Mais distante, while Botox treatment is extremely effective in relaxing the facial muscles, it does not limit any regular facial movement like chewing or making facial expressions.
 Dr. Katz recommends that you do not massage the injection site for at least 24 hours after receiving the injection to prevent the toxin from spreading to unwanted areas of your body.